bowdens/COMP2511-project/UserStories.md

 ## Epic Story 1: As a player, I want to play the game either in a simple maze mode or a more advanced dungeon mode so that I may enjoy the challenges of both game modes.

-### User Story 1.1: As a player, I want to have an exit in all simple mazes and some advanced dungeon so that I can complete each level.
+### User Story 1.1: As a player, I want to have an exit in all simple mazes and some advanced dungeons so that I can complete each level.

 #### Priority: 1